 Florida Thatch Palm

 Thrinax radiata, commonly known as the Florida Thatch Palm, grows to around 40 feet tall, and its trunk gets to 4-5 inches thick.
 This species is used for landscaping along roadways and residential areas in Florida.
+The Florida Thatch Palm prefers sandy ground.

 Buccaneer Palm / Florida Cherry Palm

 Commonly known as the buccaneer palm or the Florida Cherry Palm, Pseudophoenix sargentii grows on limestone or sandy soils, and it is an endangered species.
 This species is used for ornamental purposes.
+Like other trees on this list, the buccaneer palm is only found in the extreme southern points of Florida.

 Imported Palm Tree SpeciesThe coconut palm, Bismarck, foxtail palm, fishtail palm, triangle palm, bottle palm, Christmas palm, and the red leaf palm are some of the non-native palm species that grow in Florida.
 The cultivation of an exotic species of palm in a different environment needs one to study the type of soil and climatic conditions to determine if the species will do well.